Survival Analysis for Medical and Health Professionals

 One particular aspect of time-to-event data is censoring, where the time to an event is not known exactly; it is only known to be greater than a certain value.
 The methods of analysis for survival data fully encompass the issue of censoring.

 The course is a basic practical introduction to some of the commonly-used tools for analysing survival data.
 Statistical theory underlying the different approaches is kept to a minimum, and emphasis is placed on how to summarise data and how to interpret common hypothesis tests.
-The course will also introduce and explain the concept of modelling survival data based on the widely-used Cox regression model.
+The course also introduces and explains the concept of modelling survival data based on the widely-used Cox regression model.

-For practical work, participants may choose from the statistical packages R, SAS, SPSS and Stata.
+For practical work, participants may choose from the statistical packages R, SAS and Stata.
 Examples used will be drawn from a variety of applications in medicine and health.

 Medical and health professionals who need analytical tools for making inferences from survival data.
 Participants will be assumed to have some knowledge of elementary statistical techniques (as are covered in A Review of Basic Statistics) and regression modelling (see our course Regression Analysis: A Hands-on Approach).